xiaokaizhou/dart-mcp/pkgs/dart_mcp/README.md

 A Dart package for making MCP servers and clients.

+**Note**: This package is still experimental and is likely to evolve quickly.

 ## Implementing Servers

 To implement a server, import `package:dart_mcp/server.dart` and extend the